eclipse/mosaic/fed/mosaic-output/src/main/resources/web/README.md

 grey `6d6d6d` \
 black `080808` \
 green `23ff23` \
-red `ff1c1c` \
+red `ff1c1c`

 ## Building visualizer.js

-To deploy your changes you have two possibilites:
+To deploy your changes you have three possibilities:
 1. Creating a readable version with `npm run-script build`.
 2. Creating a non-readable version with `npm run-script buildUgly`.
 This version is loaded faster by the browser.
+Use this command for the final version of your MR, otherwise the compiled files will be blown-up in size.

-To debug your changes create `visualizer.js` with the command `npm run-script debug`.
+3. To debug your changes create `visualizer.js` with the command `npm run-script debug`.
 This will add debugging information to `visualizer.js` which will be parsed by a modern browser, such that you backtrack error to individual javascript files using the browser's developer tools.